 Outputs and Results

-SENDoc will deliver a number of products and services in relation to wearable sensor technologies being utilised in health.
-These will include a report and a guide, 4 demonstrator projects, a service delivery model and a tested and refined wearable system.
+SENDoc has delivered a number of products and services in relation to wearable sensor technologies being utilised in health.
+These include a report and a guide, 4 demonstrator projects, a service delivery model and a tested and refined wearable system.
+The video below showcases the main highlights from the SENDoc project.

 Report on technology supported home rehabilitation services in rural areas